heig-tin-info/baygon/docs/docs/guide/README.md

-# Introduction
+# What is Baygon?

-Baygon is a minimalistic test framework for any types of executables.
+**Baygon** is a minimalistic test framework for any types of executables.
 It provides a simple way of testing code with a [JSON](https://en.wikipedia.org/wiki/JSON) or a [YAML](https://en.wikipedia.org/wiki/YAML) description of tests.

+It is mainly designed for simple tests in academic environments, but it can be used for any kind of tests.

+Points can be assigned to tests, group of tests or automatically distributed based on the number of tests.
+The total earned points can be used to calculate the final assignment grade.

 ::: warning
-Baygon v1 is currently in `beta` stage.
+Baygon is currently in `beta` stage.
 It's ready to be used for building functional tests, but the config and API are not stable enough, which is likely to have breaking changes between minor releases.
 :::

 ## How it works